• Skip to primary navigation

 • Baking soda.

 • Spices.
-We're using cinnamon, ginger, nutmeg, and cloves.
-Or you can replace all of them with 1 tablespoon of pumpkin pie spice.
+You'll need cinnamon, ginger, nutmeg, and cloves.
+Or you can replace all of them with one tablespoon of pumpkin spice (also known as pumpkin pie spice), which is the same spice blend that's used to flavor my vegan pumpkin pie.

 • Salt.

 • Vegan chocolate chips.
-I used Enjoy Life brand mega chunks.
+I used Enjoy Life brand dark chocolate morsels.

 The following is a detailed photo tutorial on how to make this dish.
 Scroll all the way down if you'd like to skip right to the recipe!